thiswillbeyourgithub/git_scripts_keeper/README.md

 Git Script Keeper is a bash script that helps you manage multiple git repositories by automatically detecting changes and committing them.
 It reads a list of repository paths from a file and processes each repository, committing any changes with an auto-generated commit message.

+Inspired by etckeeper, Git Script Keeper was created to track changes in scripts and configuration folders that aren't covered by system configuration management tools.

 ## Features

 - Automatically detects changes in multiple git repositories